Eloi F. X. Dugas

-Eloi F. X. Dugas (died 1902) was a Louisiana politician.
+Eloi F. X. Dugas (died 1902) was a politician in Louisiana.
+He served in the Louisiana House of Representatives and the Louisiana Senate.
+He was a Democrat.

 Dugas was raised Roman Catholic; having, with his wife, donated the bell and tower located outside of St. Elizabeth Catholic Church in Paincourtville.
 After the war he lived a very active life, in both business and politics.
 He was president, respectively, of the Bank of Napoleonville and of the Pioneer Printing Co.
 He also served as a member of the Louisiana House of Representatives and later as a member of the Louisiana State Senate.
 He "accomplished gratifying results in the advancement and upbuilding of that portion of Louisiana in which his life work was cast".